smcpeak/factorio-cliff-deconstruct/README.md

 large number of them anywhere on the map.
 The same is true of shift-click-dragging the cliff-explosives item.

+The placement of explosives is inefficient; the algorithm uses approximately twice the optimal number of explosives required to destroy a given section of cliffs.

 This mod causes the icon for the explosives to appear partially transparent when the mouse cursor is a short distance from the player character.
 This distance is misleading as it is not related to the item's usage range.